yujingwyh/gulp-regular-version/README.md

 ## Usage

-First match to file path by regular match, then add file hash version number
+First match to file path by regular, then add file hash version number

 Example: